rugter100/YT-Spammer-Purge-gui/README.md

 </div>

 <br>

+**This program is very much not complete**
+This project is still in progress and very much not done. feel free to check it out though

 **What Is This?** - Allows you to filter and search for spammer comments on your channel and other's channel(s) in many different ways AND delete/report them all at once (see features below).